-I am so excited to be teaching the reversed canvas class at the Cricut Make-A-Thon at the end of this month.
+I am so excited to be teaching thereversed canvas class at the Cricut Make-A-Thon in August 2018.
 It’s going to be filled with making great items and making great friends.
 For the reversed canvas class, we’re going to be using Cricut’s new Everyday Iron-On vinyl and I’ve been pleased with the results.

 What’s the difference between Iron-On and HTV?

 Absolutely nothing, they’re just called different names.
-Cricut uses the words Iron-On Vinyl so that people can easily differentiate between HTV and standard vinyl.
+Cricut uses the words Iron-On Vinyl so that people can easily differentiate between heat transfer vinyl that brands like Siser sell and standard vinyl that you wouldn’t use any heat for.
 Iron-On and HTV come in a variety of brands and styles so it’s important to choose a reputable seller.

 Where can I buy reputable Iron-On Vinyl or HTV?